-This has happened to most of us at one point or another: We start optimising a website’s URL structure or permalink slugs to be more user- and SEO-friendly, and we end up forgetting about an old URL that dozens of websites were already linking to.
-Since your old page no longer exists, Google will likely drop it from the index, and you will lose all organic traffic and authority that your old URL has acquired since it has been published.
+This has happened to most of us at one point or another: We start optimising a website’s URL structure or permalink slugs to be more SEO-friendly, and we end up forgetting about the old URL that had dozens of websites already linking to, bad move!

 Making this mistake can be as easy as modifying your WordPress permalinks incorrectly and forgetting to check if your old URLs are being 301 redirected to your newly modified slugs, or perhaps you changed the filenames or paths within your website.

-Thankfully, with the help of a select few technologies, we can start to track down the links that are turning up 404 errors, 301 redirect them to their new permanent home and reclaim the traffic and link juice.
+Thankfully, all is not lost.
+By using things like Google Analytics we can track down the old urls that are turning up 404 errors and by adding a 301 redirect to their new permanent home you can reclaim the traffic and link juice.